-Staggered-IVF involves the use of Preimplantation Genetic Screening of advanced embryos (blastocysts) to identify those that are euploid (“competent”) and thereupon the subsequent transfer to the uterus of embryos identified as being chromosomally “competent” in later cycle(s) of hormone replacement.
+Staggered-IVF involves the use of Preimplantation Genetic Testing of advanced embryos (blastocysts) to identify those that are euploid (“competent”) and thereupon the subsequent transfer to the uterus of embryos identified as being chromosomally “competent” in later cycle(s) of hormone replacement.

 In human reproduction, the establishment of an ideal seed/soil relationship is pivotal, since both embryo “competence” and uterine receptivity are indispensable to the development of a healthy baby.
 It is, however undeniable that reproductive failure (i.e. failed implantation, miscarriages and major birth anomalies) are far more likely to be due to embryo “incompetence” (70-75%) than to a lack of uterine receptivity (25-30%).

 Even in young women, an advanced embryo (blastocyst) that “looks good” under a microscope will at best, will have a 30% chance of implanting successfully and this statistic becomes progressively attenuated with advancing age such that by 40 years of age the chance would at best be 15% and at 45 years, only 4-5%.

 There is a profound lack of correlation between the microscopic appearance (grading) of an embryo and its subsequent ability to propagate a viable pregnancy (“competency”).
 It is mostly (but not exclusively) the embryo’s chromosomal configuration that will determine its “competence.”
 The number of chromosomes in a cell is referred to as its ploidy.
 A cell with a normal number of chromosomes is referred to as euploid while one with an irregular chromosome number is aneuploid.

 It appears that the ploidy of the mature egg (rather than the sperm) that largely determines the post-fertilization chromosome configuration of the embryo and thus its “competence” to propagate a viable pregnancy.